-Building consents issued under the Building Act 1991 still require to have a code compliance certificate to confirm the building work complies with the Building Code.
-In the Building Act 1991 there was no time limit as to make the CCC decision; the act stated while reasonable progress was being made, the building consent remained active.
+Building consents issued under the Building Act 1991 still have to have a code compliance certificate to say the building work complies with the Building Code.
+In the Building Act 1991 there was no time limit as to when the code compliance certificate lapsed; the act stated while reasonable progress was being made, the building consent remained active.

-If you have a consent issued under the 1991 Building Act that does not have a code compliance certificate, the first step would be to contact us.
-We will review the information we have on file and offer guidance on the process to obtain the CCC.
+If you have a consent issued under the 1991 Building Act that does not have a code compliance certificate, the first step would be to apply for a final inspection.
+For the final inspection, you will have to have the consented plans available.
+If you don't have these, there should be a copy in your property file at Council.